“Kill…kill…kill…Ma…ma…ma…” – Friday the 13th

 Only a handful of slasher movies can rightfully lay claim to the title of “classic.”
 Friday the 13th is one such movie.

-If you want to see how the craze started, you can purchase Friday the 13th from Amazon.
+If you want to see how the craze started, purchase Friday the 13th from Amazon.